Boat Trips to the Aran Islands, Cruises to the Cliffs of Moher

 Planning ahead will just make your day even more perfect.
-The first thing to consider is how much time do you have for your trip.
+The first thing to consider is how much time you have for your trip.
 The second thing is to Book Ahead so you are not disappointed.

 You can also book at our ticket offices located on Doolin Pier and in the main Doolin Tourist Office in the Hotel Doolin complex.
-Our friendly team can discuss your options in more details with you.
+Our friendly team can discuss your options in more detail with you.
 Click here for our blog with directions and parking information.

 So, decide how long you want to spend on your trip and read on to see what’s the best choice for you.

 Are you free all day?
 Then take your pick:

 Take a trip to any one of the three islands (you can only visit one island per day).

 Inis Mor is the largest island – famous for its Dun Aengus fort.
 With our new fast ferry, the Spirit of Doolin, it only takes 40 minutes to get here from Doolin.
 Inis Mor is now very popular as an overnight stay, with new glamping and chalet options available.